Our Types Of Springs

 Torsion springs exert a rotary force, known as torque.
 The spring attaches to other components, and the rotation of those components causes the spring to exert a force which rotates them back to the original position.
 Space, load application and friction should all be considered when designing and manufacturing.
 The use of the torsion spring will dictate the material and finish used.
 Depending on the size of the spring, it can be used in hinges, swing-down tailgates and chair control units.

 Wire forms are finished shapes of wire manufactured into specific configurations.
 They can be a straight wire with a simple bend, or a complex shape with multiple bends.
-They are used in the automotive industry, textile machinery, model engineering and classic cars, depending on their size and shape.
+Wire forms are used in the automotive industry, textile machinery, model engineering and classic cars, depending on their size and shape.

 Flat springs are strips of material which store and release energy, as they control deflection within a restricted space.
 They have a huge range of shape and size variations, and different coatings and finishes, which can enhance their valuable properties.
 Flat springs are used as electrical contacts, or combined with a counterweight to be used within vehicle exhaust systems.